id01/passman/README.md

 Symlink backend/wwwroot to a folder in your webserver wwwroot.
 Add the user that will be running passwordservice to the group www-data.
 (Don't run as www-data though)

-### C++ Interface Installation
-Download libscrypt from [here](https://github.com/technion/libscrypt) and build it.
-Copy libscrypt.a and libscrypt.h to desktop_interface/prototype/libscrypt.
-Change the serverURL variable in prototype.cpp to your server URL.
-Go to desktop_interface/prototype and run ./build.sh.

 ## Features
 Double encryption using AES-256 and Salsa20.
 Master Key and passwords never transmitted over internet.